 More details about the Master of Arts in Disability Management (MA in Disability Management) can be found in the University Calendar https://unbc.ca/calendar/graduate/disability-management

 The MA in Disability Management Program is attractive to students from a diverse range of backgrounds including the fields of economics, community health, social work, psychology, education, and business.
 This program is also of interest to professionals currently working in the human resources, occupational therapy, social work, and related professions.
 This program offers an opportunity to pursue well-rounded applied, and interdisciplinary field of study in disability management by combining coursework, practical application of knowledge and research experience.

-The MA in Disability Management is also offered on a part-time basis for those who are unable to follow a full time option due to personal and/or professional reasons.
+The MA in Disability Management is offered primarily as an online, part-time option.
+A full-time, in person option may be considered in special cases.
 Graduates of MA in Disability Management are employed in the insurance industry, human resources or other organizations servicing people with disabilities.
-The graduates of the program may pursue the accreditation Canadian Certification for Rehabilitation Counselors or may continue their education through the National Institute for Disability Management and Research to become a Certified Return to Work Coordinator or Certified Disability Management Professional.
+The graduates of the program may pursue the accreditation Canadian Certification for Rehabilitation Counsellors or may continue their education through the National Institute for Disability Management and Research to become a Certified Return to Work Coordinator or Certified Disability Management Professional.

 Students intending to enrol in the MA in Disability Management are required to have an undergraduate degree in a related field.
 The usual requirements for graduate admission apply: see the University Calendar https://unbc.ca/calendar/graduate/disability-management for details.